jeff-hykin/xcc_deno/tasks.md

     - concepts:
         - how to use/load a shared object or connected a shared object like ffmpeg into another binary/project
         - how to patch a system call of a resulting binary
+        - make a patching tool that can modify and/or hardcode ENV vars into a binary
     - make a list of major blockers:
         - no goto
         - probably no libc support for networking